 Global chip sales are expected to surpass $1 trillion by the end of this decade.
 Demand is soaring as developments in everything from household appliances to autos and data centers increase the need for various microchips and electronic components.

 Chip manufacturers with fabrication plants (known as fabs) are spending billions to ramp up production in anticipation of this demand.
 Although sales from one year to the next can be volatile, there is massive growth potential in the decade ahead.
-With that in mind, here are 10 microchip stocks -- including chip designers, fabs, and fab equipment developers -- to consider for 2025 and beyond.
+With that in mind, here are 10 microchip stocks -- including chip designers, fabs, and fab equipment developers -- to consider.

 Best microchip stocks to buy right now